azicchetti/jquerymobile-router/README.md

 *`firstMatchOnly`: stop searching for other route matches once the first one has been found
 		(only the first handler is executed).
 Defaults to false

+*`defaultArgsRe`: always append the default arguments-catcher regular expression to the end of
+		each route, unless argsre is false. *I strongly suggest you set this to true*.
+		Please see the `argsre` explanation above.
+Defaults to false.

 *`defaultHandler`: a function reference or a function name to be called when no matching
 		route is found.
 You MUST also define the `defaultHandlerEvents` property when using